Meat Products Manufacturers NAICS 3116

 Meat Products Manufacturers

-Industry Overview
+Industry Summary

-The 3,442 meat manufacturing facilities in the US slaughter, process, and package meat protein products; principally beef, pork, and poultry.
+The 3,700 meat manufacturing facilities in the US slaughter, process, and package meat protein products; principally beef, pork, and poultry.
 Meat manufacturing operations are comprised of three main processes: animal slaughtering, meat processing and packing, and rendering non-edible waste into useable byproducts.
 Larger manufacturers may engage in all of these activities, while smaller manufacturers may have much more limited or specialized operations.

 Increasing Regulation

-Meat products manufacturers are subject to extensive federal, state, and local laws and regulations by authorities that oversee slaughtering and processing, packaging, storage, distribution, advertising, labeling, food safety standards, and export of meat products.
+Meat product manufacturers are subject to extensive federal, state, and local laws and regulations by authorities that oversee slaughtering and processing, packaging, storage, distribution, advertising, labeling, food safety standards, and export of meat products.

 Growth In Demand For Healthier Meats